chrismejia/mongoose-intro-holostats/mongoose-guide.md

 ## 23. Adding methods to queries (make them chainable!)

-We can add methods that only operate on queries you make by declaring methods on the `query` object of your schema.
+We can add methods that only operate on queries you run to the schema.
 For this query method, we'll be chaining mongoose's `.where()` with this `.byName()` function.

 ```js
 // Idol.js